arpitbbhayani/articles/blogs/lfu.md

 # Constant time implementation

 The LFU cache can be implemented with `O(1)` complexity for all the three operations by using one [Hash Table](https://en.wikipedia.org/wiki/Hash_table) and a bunch of [Doubly Linked Lists](https://en.wikipedia.org/wiki/Doubly_linked_list).
-As stated by the [RUM Conjecture](https://arpitbhayani.me/blogs/rum), in order to get a constant time reads and updates operations, we have to make a compromise with the memory utilization.
+As stated by the [RUM Conjecture](https://arpitbhayani.me/blogs/rum), in order to get a constant time reads and updates operations, we have to make a compromise with memory utilization.
 This is exactly what we observe in this implementation.

 ## The Hash Table